ecoste94/Capstone/README.md

 # Data Collection:

-Acquiring the data was in itself the biggest challenge posed by this project.
+Acquiring the data was the biggest challenge posed by this project.
 This is because Activison changed the default data privacy settings to private.
 As a result, accessing the in-game data of other players has now become impossible, unless players manually change their privacy settings to public on the Activision website.
 This means that classic APIs such as tracker.gg or RapidAPI have lost a lot in terms of practicality without a list of public gamer ids, which I am yet to find.

 After initial research, Alexandre le Corre's Warzone API available on RapidAPI was the best option.
 However, it has two limitations.
 The first is that without access to a list of 'public' gamer ids the only available data for download is 'Leaderboard'.
 Unfortunately, this data is not very exciting containing 16 variables such as: Prestige, XP, Time Played, Wins, Losses, Killstreaks, etc. The second problem is that being a Freemium API, I was limited to 500 rows of data a day.

 I also came across an API developed by iShot, which was available on Postman.
-Even though the privacy constraint still existed this API has access to a wealth of public data (79 columns) such as: Missions Completed, Player Stats, Weapons etc. as long as one can provide match ids.
+Even though the privacy constraint still existed this API has access to a wealth of public data (79 columns) such as: Missions Completed, Player Stats, Weapons etc. if one can provide match ids.
 By chance, browsing through the API's discussion on Discord I found a pdf file posted by Caedrius with a list of 1000 match ids (each match contains data on c.150 players) in which he played.
 Even though I was ideally looking for a list of random ids belonging to a range of players, this was the best I could find and would provide more than enough data to explore my question.

 So, once I managed to convert the pdf into a JSON, I adapted the Postman API from the platform so that I could collect the data from all the match ids in one go.
 This is the exercise that has been carried out in this section.

 # Data Cleaning, EDA and Feature Engineering:

 Data cleaning was a lengthy process as the downloaded data was full of nested lists and dictionaries.
-Hence, all these lists and dictionaries had to be opened before concatenated into one large dataframe
+Hence, all these lists and dictionaries had to be opened before concatenated into one large data frame

 The data because it was sourced from a single player’s gameplay was full of outliers, imbalances and nulls.
 These all had to be curated for.
 A key factor that was observed via EDA was that the data set suffered from multicollinearity.
 The linking variable was time played.
 The longer a player plays the higher his ranking.
 For example, from the data when distance travelled was high, it did not represent a specific strategy it was more illustrative that the player had been alive for longer and therefore, finished well.
 So, it was important to create new ‘per minute’ variables that would mostly eliminate the importance of time played.